Skip to main content

 Identifier: GTM-GAMMS94

-Collection-level Scope and Content Note
+Scope and Contents

-The Thomas Armat Papers consist of a few letters to Thomas Armat and members of his family and 67 glass negatives with photos of documents and early motion picture devices.
+The Thomas Armat Papers consist of a few letters to Thomas Armat and members of his family and 67 glass plate negatives with photos of documents and early motion picture devices.
 The correspondence includes 1 letter from Thomas Edison to Armat crediting Armat with the invention of the motion picture projector and 1 letter from Orville Wright to Armat regarding the Smithsonian Institution.
 Many of the photos are of legal documents for a case, Armat Motion Picture Company v.
 Edison Manufacturing Company.

 Dates